JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 17 Mentally Ill & Disabled - victims of Euthanasia Programme

+Context: Hitler authorized the systematic killing of the mentally ill and disabled, a programme that began with the "Law for the Prevention of Hereditarily Diseased Offspring" in 1933 and escalated into the secret "T4" euthanasia action.
+This "medicalized mass murder" claimed some 200,000 lives.

 • ΔOS(Victims) = -1.00 (death)
 • VSA(Victims) = 0.20
 • Tc = 1.00